Table of Contents

 Most asian flush prevention remedies include B vitamins because they’re important in regenerating the enzymes which break down alcohol in your liver.
 Redee Patch, however, misses out vitamin B2 and B3 from their formula which is disappointing.

-There are a few ingredients we also like to see in hangover products.
+There are a few ingredients we also like to see in similar products.

 Recent research has shown DHM increases the rate of alcohol breakdown by your liver in a system independent of the ALDH2 pathway.
 We always like to see it’s inclusion for this reason.

 One of the main symptoms of asian flush is nausea.
-Ginger is one of the most research-backed natural anti-sickness remedies and we feel it’s inclusion in an asian flush prevention supplement is essential.
+Ginger is one of the most research-backed natural anti-sickness remedies.

 Vitamin B2 and B3